pytorch/torchx/0.1.0.dev0/_sources/quickstart.rst.txt

 .. code-block:: shell-session

- $ torchx run --scheduler local echo --msg "hello world"
+ $ torchx run --scheduler local utils.echo --msg "hello world"

 .. note:: ``echo`` in this context is just an app spec.
 It is not the application
           logic itself but rather just the "job definition" for running `/bin/echo`.